molina-pedro/retailrocket-ecommerce-analysis/README.md

+# E-Commerce Conversion Analysis (Power BI + SQL)

-## Project Backgound
+## Project Background
 This project analyzes customer behavior and conversion performance using the RetailRocket e-commerce clickstream dataset.
 The objective was to identify where users drop off in the purchase journey and highlight opportunities to improve on-site conversion.

-## Data Structure
+## Dataset
-The RetailRocket dataset contains timestamped user interaction events, including:
+The RetailRocket dataset contains timestamped interaction events, including:

 - Product views
 - Add-to-cart actions